After years of experimentation, a key question comes to the forefront in 2026:

 -

-Planning & Forecasting: More Precise Decisions
+Planning & Forecasting: More Accurate Decisions

-In 2026, the quality of forecasts will become a key success factor.
+By 2026, the quality of forecasts will become a key success factor.

 AI improves: